hortonworks/cloudbreak/README.md

 cbd migrate datalakedb up
 cbd migrate datalakedb pending

+cbd migrate redbeamsdb up
+cbd migrate redbeamsdb pending

 cbd migrate environmentdb up
 cbd migrate environmentdb pending
 ```
-You can track the Periscope's logs to check the results by executing the following command:
+You can track any other application's logs to check the results by executing the following command:
 ```
-cbd logs periscope
+cbd logs periscope # or datalake, redbeams, environment
 ```

-If everything went well then Cloudbreak will be available on http://localhost.
+If everything went well then Cloudbreak will be available on https://localhost.
 For more details and config parameters please check the documentation of [Cloudbreak Deployer](https://github.com/hortonworks/cloudbreak-deployer).

 The deployer has generated a `certs` directory under `cbd-local` directory which will be needed later on to set up IDEA properly.